Some of the key initiatives undertaken during the year are detailed below.

 During the year, Bunnings maintained its commitment to continuous improvement, with further initiatives to support multiple store designs and safe handling of liquified petroleum gas cylinders, welding gas cylinders, pool chemicals and other dangerous goods.
-Bunnings ensures control measures are regularly reviewed and updated as required.
+Control measures are regularly reviewed and updated as required.

 In the 2023 financial year, Bunnings implemented processes and controls to include the sale of lithium batteries online.
 This involved the inclusion of larger miscellaneous (class nine) dangerous goods batteries available for online customers, supported by a third-party emergency contact centre.

-To ensure the safe collection and transport of dangerous goods, Bunnings continued to work with contracted waste services providers during the year to continuously improve hazardous waste collection processes.
+To ensure the safe collection and transport of dangerous goods, Bunnings continued to work with contracted waste services providers to continuously improve hazardous waste collection processes.